Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Introduction

 \section{Introduction}

-Generative Large Language Models (LLMs) have seen an exponential growth in recent years, triggering a long line of research~\cite{orca,vllm,flashattention,spotserve,pets,dynamollm,splitwise,alizadeh2024llm,alisa}.
-They have become integral to numerous technological advancements and applications of different domains, e.g. healthcare~\cite{llmHealth}, coding~\cite{copilot}, data analytics~\cite{analytics}, or education~\cite{education}.
-As their popularity increases, the number of online queries received by datacenter inference clusters is getting substantially larger~\cite{statChat}.
-These queries typically target a variety of downstream tasks, e.g. chat-bot conversation, coding or text summarization.
+Generative Large Language Models (LLMs) have seen an exponential growth in recent years \cite{orca,vllm,flashattention,spotserve,pets,dynamollm,splitwise,alizadeh2024llm,alisa}.
+They have become integral to numerous technologies and applications~\cite{llmHealth,wiki:copilot,copilot,analytics,education}.
+As their popularity increases, the number of online queries received by datacenter inference clusters continuously grows~\cite{statChat}.
+These queries typically target a variety of downstream tasks, e.g., chat-bot conversation, coding, or text summarization.
 These different tasks require different or special-purpose fine-tuned LLMs to achieve their highest accuracy.
+Unfortunately, this requirement imposes a large hardware~\cite{splitwise} and energy~\cite{towardsGreen} tax on datacenters, as each of these models typically requires large memory and, thus, many GPUs, to store its many parameters.

-This imposes a huge hardware~\cite{splitwise} and energy~\cite{towardsGreen} tax to datacenters, as each of these models typically requires large memory to store the multi-billion parameters.
-Adapter-based techniques, such as Low-Rank Adaptation (\emph{LoRA})~\cite{lora,lorapro}, have been explored to alleviate this problem.
-These methods fine-tune only a small (low-rank) subset of a base model's parameters for every task, and have been originally proposed to speed up LLM training.
-Recent studies on inference serving environments~\cite{slora,punica} capitalize on this.
-They decouple each model's base and fine-tuned adapter parameters, allowing different colocated LLMs to share a large fraction of their memory, i.e., their base model.
-This enables serving of potentially hundreds of LoRA fine-tuned LLMs at much lower memory cost.
+To alleviate this problem, adapter-based techniques such as Low-Rank Adaptation (\emph{LoRA})~\cite{lora,lorapro}, have been explored.
+These methods fine-tune a small subset of a base model's parameters for every task.
+Recent serving systems~\cite{slora,punica} leverage this technique.
+They decouple the base model and the fine-tuned adapter parameters, allowing different colocated LLMs to share the base model.
+This enables serving potentially hundreds of LoRA fine-tuned LLMs at a much lower memory cost.